-If you have a fascination for growing spring plants, you should not be put off by a lack of experience or even garden space.
-It doesn’t demand a lot of hard work or that you spend a lot of money just to grow beautiful spring plants to beautify your home.
+If you have a fascination for growing spring or summer plants, you should not be put off by a lack of experience or even garden space.
+It doesn’t demand a lot of hard work or that you spend a lot of money just to grow beautiful plants to beautify your home.
 Begin your journey to having a green thumb by getting into container gardening.
 It’s an easy place to start.

-Container gardening is growing spring plants in pots, wooden boxes, and other containers.
+Container gardening is growing spring or summer plants in pots, wooden boxes, and other containers.
 What makes this different from common landscaping, is that, with container gardening, you can place a variety of flowering plants, vegetables, and even small trees in and around your home, patio, porch, or wherever you choose.
 Different heights and sizes of containers can make beautiful visual displays.
 One of the best things about it is, if you should ever move, you can take your plants with you.

 To get you started on the path to container gardening, you’ll need to acquire a few things– some basic supplies, the right amount of sun, and access to a water source.
 Take that and combine it with a little basic gardening know-how, and you can cultivate as much of a green thumb as you desire.

 Needless to say, choosing the right plants to start with is also important.
 Some plants require less attention to keep alive, so look for plants that are recommended for beginners.
 Have you ever heard of pansies?
 They’re easy to plant and maintain, so you might want to look into them first.
 Pansies are hardy, resilient flowers that handle cold weather well.
 They do well in partially shady spots in the south, and even in the sunny areas in the northern states — pansies are capable of sustaining themselves.
 Just don’t forget to feed and water your flowers on a regular basis.
-This way, you’ll see beautiful spring flowers right away!
+This way, you’ll see beautiful flowers right away!

 Flowers are not the only easy plants for new gardeners to grow.
 If you like fresh herbs, consider growing basil or mint.
 Both basil and mint are really easy to grow and maintain and mature quickly.
 If not regularly monitored, mint can be invasive because of how quickly it develops.
 This is why it works particularly well for container gardening or for areas of the yard edged by walkways or driveways.